snirb34/terraform-example/README.md

 * Virtual network peering - vnet0<>vnet1; vnet0<>vnet2
 * 3 VMs that will exist in each of the virtual networks' subnets

-The base image of all VMs is Ubuntu 18.04 LTS
+The base image of all VMs is Ubuntu 18.04 LTS.

 The script assumes that a resorce group is already created and expect to get it

 ## Current issues/limitations